 “You got Midir to safety,” he said.
 “That’s the important thing.”

-“And to continue keeping him safe, there’re two men that need to be watched.
+“And to continue keeping him safe, we need to watch two questionable men.
 Faelan said that Eithne should tail them.”

 The third woman perked up while Klyo face darkened into ugly black lines and shadows.
 “Did he now.”